anandrajsingh/anandrajsingh.github.io/_posts/2024-7-11-Kubernetes-Commands.md

 **minikube ssh**
 Logs in to the Minikube virtual machine using SSH

+**minikube addons `<input>`**
+List or enable and disable addons
+**e.g.** minikube addons list       List the addons **e.g.** minikube addons enable dashboard       Enable dashboard addon

 <p style="font-size: 20px;"><b>Some kubectl Commands</b></p>
+<b>kubectl</b> is the Kubernetes Command Line Interface client to manage cluster resources and applications.
+It is very flexible and easy to integrate with other systems, therefore it can be used standalone, or part of script automation tools.
+Once all required credentials and cluster access points have been configured for <b>kubectl</b>, it can be used remotely from anywhere to access a cluster.

 **kubectl version**
 Displays the version of kubectl and Kubernetes clustor components